• HOME

 • STORE

-Some notable artists with whom he has graced the stage include: Marcus Belgrave, Gerald Wilson, Grady Tate, Donald Byrd, Clark Terry, Yusef Lateef, Jimmy Heath, Frank Foster, Gladys Knight, El DeBarge, Boyz II Men, Tori Kelly, Martha Reeves, Ray Chew, Les Nubians, Jennifer Holiday, Mutiny, Mike Phillips, and more.
+Kenneth has had the privilege of performing on stage with renowned artists and ensembles, including the Detroit Symphony Orchestra, The Four Tops, The Temptations, Terence Blanchard, Kurt Elling, Darius Rucker, Marcus Belgrave, Gerald Wilson, Grady Tate, Donald Byrd, Clark Terry, Yusef Lateef, Jimmy Heath, Frank Foster, Gladys Knight, El DeBarge, Boyz II Men, Tori Kelly, Martha Reeves, Ray Chew, Allee Willis, Les Nubians, Jennifer Holiday, Mutiny, Mike Phillips, and many more.